zmmarshall/COSC1436-final-project/README.md

 from a user-defined grading scheme and a set of assignment scores.

 ## Author
-Z'Morion Marshall - COSC 1436, 2026
+Z'Morion Marshall - COSC 1436, 2026eqrw8

 ## Description
-This progam is a simple grade calacualtor, that the user can use to help find out there grade in a class.
+This progam is a simple grade calacualtor, that uses information from the user and progam was for any person to use, it can help calacual and help find out your grade in a class.

 ## Features
 - Time-of-day greeting